 Every time I walked through the lobby someone from the hotel staff acknowledged me by name.
 And, all of this started with the person who met me when I arrived at the airport.
 She had put the system to work by simply letting someone at the hotel know that I was on my way.

-This was a great experience.
-I was truly impressed.
+This was a great experience and I was truly impressed.
 I can’t exactly describe how this constant use of my name made me feel, other than to say it was great.
-I felt more at home, more at ease, more comfortable – more of a guest than a customer.
+Feeling more at home, more at ease, more comfortable – more of a guest than a customer.